Mother of Miami Norland High employee found dead makes tearful plea

 MIAMI GARDENS, FLA.
-(WSVN) - A mother is making a tearful plea after her daughter’s body, identified as 41-year-old Kameela Russell, was found floating in a Miami Gardens canal.
+(WSVN) - The mother of the Miami Norland Senior High School employee whose body was found floating in a Miami Gardens canal made a tearful plea for information that could help police in their homicide investigation.

-Linda Russell spoke with 7News in hopes that somebody watching could provide detectives with valuable information.
+Linda Russell spoke with 7News, Thursday morning, in hopes that somebody watching could provide detectives with valuable information about the murder of her daughter, identified as 41-year-old Kameela Russell.

 - Related: Family friend speaks out after body found in Miami Gardens identified as missing school employee